kyma-project/kyma/docs/application-connector/08-11-get-api-specification.md

 type: Tutorials
 ---

-You can get the API specification directly from this website.
-When you are in the **Application Connector** component, navigate to the **API Consoles** section on the right and choose the desired API to browse its specification, see it on Github, or download it.
-If you would rather do this with a command, follow the instructions in this tutorial.
+To view or download the API specification directly from this website, see the **API Consoles** section.
+Alternatively, get it by calling the API directly.
+To do so, follow the instructions in this tutorial.

 ## Connector Service API